Loggo II Well Renewal – South Sudan

-For three years, the broken borehole has kept over 200 residents from having access to clean water, forcing many to find streams and shallow, dirty wells to source hydration.
+A broken borehole has kept 300 residents from having access to clean water, forcing many to find streams and shallow, dirty wells to source hydration.

 Suffering from the contaminated water himself, the technician died before being able to finish repairing the borehole.
 The local technician was already paid for his work, however, draining the community’s funds.

 Doruka, a housewife married to Edward, barely survived the birth of her only living child.
 Edward blames Doruka for their lack of children, insisting it is because of the dirty water she drank since the borehole was broken.
 Threatened and fearful, Doruka is not only concerned about the health effects on her and her family, from the water, but she is concerned about the physical retaliation from her husband.